susan-wz/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

 I worked on this project in week 4 of the Lighthouse Labs bootcamp.
-We were given the starter code for this project so we could focus on practising our HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node and Express back-end skills.
+We were given the starter code for this project so we could focus on practising our HTML, CSS, JS, jQuery and AJAX front-end skills.

 # Final Product